EhsunD/Devops-task1/README.md

-# dotin-devops-task1
+# Devops-task1
+Special thanks to Alireza Shateri for these tasks and guidance in this journey.

-First task of Devops, about operation system
+First task of Devops, about operation system.

 # Step1:
   Write a simple API that echos everything you send to it!
 Also, write the sent message on a file in the /var/lib/echo_api/{message}